joshua-estallo/qr-code-component/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+A perfect first challenge if you're new to HTML and CSS.
+The card layout doesn't shift, so it's ideal if you haven't learned about building responsive layouts yet.
 ### Screenshot

 ![](./images/screenshot.png)